simecek/dspracticum2020/README.md

 ## Assignments

   1. Create a GitHub account and your first repository
-  1. Classify penguins based on its size
+  1. Classify penguins based on their size
   1. Fashion MNIST classification
   1. Image classification app
   1. Text generation